Skip to content

 Brief overview

-- Users receive access to product and service data; transfer to third parties is possible upon request.
+• Users receive access to product and service data; transfer to third parties is possible upon request.
 Gatekeepers are excluded.

 Why the topic is relevant now

-What changes or what is new
+What is changing or new

-- Product design: From 12.09.2026, connected products must be designed so that data is directly available by default.
+• Product design: From September 12, 2026, connected products must be designed so that data is directly available by default.

 Technical overview